laurenstill/TeamFloriduh/_posts/2014-04-11-hello-world.md

 cover_image: blog-cover.jpg
 date: 2014-04-11

-excerpt: "The start of #TeamFloriduh and an overview the unique problems faced by the home state of the world's worst superhero.
+excerpt: "Start of #TeamFloriduh and an overview of the problems faced by the home state of the world's worst superhero.
 TL;DR Diabetes, Golf and Medicare."

 author:
   name: Lauren Still